magdy3660/magdy3660/README.md

-Hey, I'm Abdo 👋  <br>A Computer Science student from Egypt, interested in Network Security and Offensive Security!
+Hey, I'm Abdo 👋  <br>A Computer Science student from Egypt, Specializing in Offensive Security!
   </a>
 </div>